somebeaver/Lowrider.js/README.md

   - Keep the spawn event as lightweight as possible because many of them will trigger at the same time if there are many instances of the Element in the DOM, even when loading from cache.
-  - The `spawn` event should not create any new inner HTML (it will overwrite what may have been cached).
+  - The `spawn` event should not create any new inner HTML, or even attempt to interact with inner HTML.
   - The `onSpawn` method can be used to register event handlers directly on the custom Element, to determine context, to load internal data, to register IPC listeners, MutationObservers, and more.
 - Real life example:
-  - If you were making a todo list application, this step could be used to register event listeners directly on the `<todo-list>` itself (**not** on child HTML), or to register an attribute observer.
-A simple todo app could completely omit this step.
+  - If you were making a todo list application, this hook could be used to register event listeners directly on the `<todo-list>` itself (**not** on child HTML), or to register an attribute observer.
+A simpler todo app could completely omit this hook.

 #### `.onBuild()`
 - Usage:
   - The `build` event triggers after the `spawn` event has completed.
 Your `onBuild` method should create the "body" of the instance by injecting inner HTML.
-The HTML may come from a .html file on the local disk, from a XHR request, or may be statically typed within the class definition.
-This method should always perform a "fresh" build and overwrite any preexisting child HTML.
-Other Elements should be able to invoke your Lowrider.js included `build()` method and the result should be a fresh build every time.
+Typically, HTML may come from a .html file on the local disk, from a XHR request, or may be statically typed within the class definition.
+This method should always perform a "fresh" build and overwrite any preexisting inner HTML.
 - Solves these issues:
-  - When loading pre-rendered custom Elements from cache, it is necessary to maintain the state of the pre-rendered HTML.
-To do that, we must be able to block the Element from rendering when it's being loaded from cache.
+  - When loading cached components, it is necessary to maintain the state of the cached HTML.
 This is easy when the rendering logic is separate from all other logic.
-    It also prevents needless XHR requests when we already have the data.
+It also prevents needless network requests when we already have the data.
 - Tips:
   - The `onBuild` method is the right place for the heaviest work of your component.
   - Do not register event handlers in the `onBuild` hook, because they won't fire on subsequent reloads of this instance from cache.
-Defer your event handler registration to the `onLoad` step, which guarentees that everything from this step has rendered.
+Defer your event handler registration to the `load` event, which guarentees that everything from this step has rendered.
 - Real life example:
-  - A todo list application should definitely use this step to query the database for the contents of the todo list, and any other data that needs to be shown.
-It should also use this step to build the inner HTML and inject it into the DOM.
+  - A todo list application should definitely use this hook to query the database for the contents of the todo list, and any other data that needs to be shown.
+It should also use this hook to build the inner HTML and inject it into the DOM.
 These are the heaviest tasks of the todo list, and it's what we would want to be cached.